SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_examples.rst

 Blending tank with delay
 ------------------------

-There is tank, that is filled with two streams.
-Each stream contains a soluble substance with constant concentrations :math:`c_1` and :math:`c_2`.
+There is a tank, that is being filled with two streams.
+Each stream contains a soluble substance with constant concentration :math:`c_1` and :math:`c_2`.
 Streams have flow rates :math:`F_1(t)` and :math:`F_2(t)`.
-But streams don't immediately pour into the tank, first they blend in a tube, and then substance gets into the tank.
+But streams don't pour into the tank immediately.
+Firstly, they blend in a tube, and then substance gets into the tank.
-Substance in the tank is blended and flows out with flow rate :math:`F(t)`.
+Substance in the tank is blended and after that it flows out with a flow rate :math:`F(t)`.

 .. _tankfig: